About Us

 Legends of Kenseikan Karate-Do and History of Kenseikan Canada

-Late Shihan Wataru Okawa (8th Dan) traces his lineage back to the founder of modern karate himself, Grand Master Gichin Funakoshi.
+The founder and chief Instructor of Japan Karate-Do Kenseikan traces his lineage back to the founder of modern karate himself, Grand Master Gichin Funakoshi.
 Funakoshi’s student, Sensei Minoru Miyata, became one of a select few in the history of karate to receive a 9th degree black belt, and he in turn instructed Okawa who was a Senpai.

-Mrs. Okawa wrote:
+Mrs. Okawa wrote about him:

 Mr. Okawa was born in Hirado City, Nagasaki Prefecture in Kyushu Islands which is located at southern part of Japan on January 6th, 1933 as the second son of Mr. Shizuka Okawa.
 The Okawa's was the land owner of the town named as Okawara and they were fairly wealthy then.
 His father was appointed as a police station manager in Koushu, Korea which was Japan's territory during WWII.
 Mr. Okawa stayed there until he was 13 years old.
 One year earlier the war ended, the family went back to Japan.
 After the war, their lands were confiscated as Agrarian Reform.
 Mr. Okawa went to Fukuoka Prefecture which is major city in Kyushu.
 He attended Fukuoka High School, and there he met his Judo teacher, Mr. Eto, who was one of the Kodokan Judo instructors.
 Under him he practiced Judo everyday, and soon he became assistant teacher and he taught Judo for his teacher almost every day.
 He got 4th dan.
 During those days he leaned Aikido, Karate, and old martial arts as well. |